McDavid scores 42nd, extends streak as Oilers top Kings 3-2 - NewsBreak

 McDavid scores 42nd, extends streak as Oilers top Kings 3-2

-The Oilers won three of the four meetings against the Kings in what could be a potential first-round series.
-Edmonton would currently have home ice advantage, but that is the furthest thing from Woodcroft’s mind.

-“We’re going to rest up and our focus is not on home ice advantage,” he said.
-“It’s not on what other teams in the Western Conference did.
-It’s on the day’s business and I’m confident that if we put the necessary work in and we have the right focus that results in home ice advantage, all that kind of stuff takes care of itself.”

-Edmonton’s Warren Foegele also scored, and Mike Smith stopped 30 shots.
-Smith is 6-0-1 in his last seven starts.
+Warren Foegele also scored for Edmonton, and Mike Smith stopped 30 shots.

 Trevor Moore had a goal and an assist for Los Angeles, which has dropped two straight and four of its last six.
 Viktor Arvidsson also scored, and Jonathan Quick made 27 saves.

-“There are some preventable moments in tonight’s game.
-First one, awful line change on our behalf.
-We skated right by arguably the best player in the world, and he was going 100 miles an hour, so that doesn’t help us,” coach Todd McLellan said.

-McDavid didn’t waste any time getting on the scoresheet.
-At 3:17 of the first period, he had a snap shot from just inside the left faceoff circle that beat Quick on his short side.
+McDavid extended his goal streak to six straight games 3:17 into the first period with a snap shot from just inside the left faceoff circle that beat Quick on his short side.
 McDavid is the first player since Wayne Gretzky in 1990-91 to have at least two point streaks of at least 15 games in a season.

 Gretzky did it seven times, while Mike Bossy, Marcel Dionne, Guy Lafleur, Denis Savard and Bobby Orr were the others.
 McDavid has 29 points (13 goals, 16 assists) during his current streak.